Speedball (drug)

-Speedball, powerball, or over and under is the polydrug mixture of a stimulant with a depressant, usually an opioid.
-The most well-known mixture used for recreational drug use is that of cocaine and heroin; however, methamphetamine mixed with morphine and/or fentanyl has also been used.
+Speedball, powerball, or over and under is the polydrug mixture of a stimulant with a depressant.
+The most well-known mixture used for recreational drug use is that of cocaine and heroin; however, methamphetamine mixed with morphine or fentanyl has also been used.
 A speedball may be taken intravenously or by nasal insufflation.

-Speedballs often give stronger effects than either drug when taken alone due to drug synergy, and are a particularly hazardous mixture that can easily cause heart attack, respiratory arrest and death.
+Speedballs often give stronger effects than either drug when taken alone due to drug synergy, but are a particularly hazardous mixture that can easily cause heart attack, respiratory arrest and death.
 When compared to single drugs, speedballs are more likely to lead to addiction, relapse and overdose.

 History

 The classic speedball is heroin and cocaine.
 It could also mean morphine and an amphetamine.

 The United States Drug Enforcement Administration warned in 2019 that the rapid rise of fentanyl supply in the country has led to combinations of both fentanyl and heroin with cocaine ("super speedballs").
 In addition, the cross-contamination of powdered fentanyl into cocaine supplies has led to reports of cocaine users unknowingly consuming a speedball-like combination.

 Pink cocaine or "tusi" usually includes an unknown mix of uppers and downers and is sometimes called a speedball.
 Cocaine mixed with ketamine is called a CK or Calvin Klein.

 Reportedly speedballs now account for most of the overdose fatalities in San Francisco.
 Many people are not speedballing intentionally.
 Rather, it has become difficult to avoid because so much of the cocaine, crack and methamphetamine supply is adulterated with fentanyl.
 As of 2023 it is being called the "fourth wave" of the opioid epidemic.